-The magnetism simulations on this page allow us to delve deeper into this important quality of some materials.
+The online magnetism simulations on this page allow us to delve deeper into this important quality of some materials.
+We will discover magnets and the principles of magnetism, as well as the relationship between electricity and magnetism, known as electromagnetism.

 Magnetism is a fundamental property of certain materials that allows them to attract or repel other objects.
 It is a phenomenon related to the interaction of moving electric charges and is closely linked to electromagnetism, an important branch of physics.

 Magnets are objects that exhibit magnetic properties.
-They have two poles, the north pole and the south pole, which have different characteristics and attract each other.
-When a magnet is brought close to a ferromagnetic material, such as iron or nickel, these materials can temporarily become magnetic and be attracted to the magnet.
+They are the closest and most popularly known manifestation of magnetism.
+Magnets have two poles, the north pole and the south pole, which have different characteristics and attract each other.
+When a magnet is brought close to a ferromagnetic material, such as iron or nickel, these materials can become temporarily magnetic and be attracted to the magnet.
+Around a magnet there is an area called a magnetic field, which is the region where magnetic forces are exerted.
+Magnetic field lines represent the direction and shape of this field, coming out of the north pole and entering the south pole of the magnet.

-The basis of magnetism lies in electrons, negatively charged subatomic particles that orbit around the nucleus of an atom.
+The principles of magnetism that explain how it works are found in electrons, negatively charged subatomic particles that orbit around the nucleus of an atom.
 Moving electrons generate a magnetic field around them.
 In an atom, electrons pair up and their magnetic fields cancel each other out.
 However, in certain materials, such as magnets, the electrons do not pair up and their magnetic fields do not cancel, resulting in a net magnetization.

 The study of magnetism is supported by the laws of electromagnetism, formulated by James Clerk Maxwell in the 19th century.
 These laws describe the interactions between electric and magnetic fields, and have laid the foundation for the development of modern technologies such as electricity, wireless communications and electronics.